 It’s fair to say Soh has a tonne of experience, and this experience has enabled her to build quite the online platform for others.

-In the space of just five years, Soh has created over 400 videos featuring a range of exercises geared towards many different goals.
+In the space of just over five years, Soh has created more than 400 videos featuring a range of exercises geared towards many different goals.
 Her channel features playlists for different types of content, whether you’re interested in low-impact workouts, no equipment workouts, crazy workout challenges, or 8-week programmes.
 You name it, Soh has you covered.

 When completing one of her workouts, you know you’re appropriately targeting muscle groups and understanding exactly what it can do for your body.
 Her channel also includes a section dedicated to vegan and vegetarian nutritional information.

 Joanna has won awards for her international success.
-She was awarded the top Health and Fitness influencer in Malaysia at the Influence Asia Awards in 2017 and she was recently awarded the Woman Leadership Award by the World Women Leadership Congress, proving that her channel is one of the best.
+She was awarded the top Health and Fitness influencer in Malaysia at the Influence Asia Awards in 2017 and has also won the Woman Leadership Award by the World Women Leadership Congress.

 15. MattDoesFitness – Matt Morsia

 Morsia was previously a PE teacher but quit this job due to the growth of his channel.
 His content is family-friendly, as he often includes his adorable son Luca and wife Sarah in his videos.
-His videos often adopt a more lifestyle-focused approach as he posts updates from his new home gym built in lockdown.
+His videos adopt a more lifestyle-focused approach as he posts regular updates from his home gym which he built back in lockdown.

 It’s safe to say that Morsia is a physical specimen, and he’s taken on some of the world’s toughest training regimes.
 He’s completed Dwayne ‘The Rock’ Johnson’s workout schedule, attempted the Navy Seals fitness test, and collaborated with former World’s Strongest Man, Eddie Hall.